Graph-based Generative Face Anonymisation with Pose Preservation: Proposed Method

 The landmark discriminator $D_{lm}$ is trained with $L_{lm}$, driving the generator towards the correct pose:

 Moreover, when the source and condition pair is of different images, the {\em Context Matching} supervision is realised through the weak Feature Matching (wFM) loss \cite{SimSwap_2020} defined as:

 where $D^{(i)}_{app}$ denotes the feature map produced by the \textit{i}-th layer of the discriminator $D_{app}$; $N_{i}$ is the number of elements in the feature map produced by the \textit{i}-th layer; \textit{m} is the first layer from which the weak feature matching loss computation starts; and \textit{M} is the total number of layers of the discriminator $D_{app}$.
 When the condition and source pair is composed of the same image, we provide the generator with the direct pixel-level supervision using the image reconstruction loss $L_{Recon} = ||I_{g} - I_{s}||_1$.

-The {\em final loss} function can be expressed as:
+The {\em final loss} function is expressed as a weighted sum of the above-mentioned loss terms, with the weighting parameters empirically set.